vydra/task-output-cache-demos/samples/02-local-hazelcast-test/README.md

 ## Using the cache from a different host

 It is possible to specify the Hazelcast node's host via `org.gradle.cache.tasks.hazelcast.host`.
 The `org.gradle.cache.tasks.hazelcast.port` property can similarly be used to specify the TCP port the Hazelcast server is running on.
+(When started, the Hazelcast server will print its IP address.)

 Let's run the same build from a different machine: